 Beebe police captain Eddie Cullum said "For all the doomsdayers, that was definitely the end of the world."

-: The second unexplained US mass bird death happened in Louisiana where carcasses littered a stretch of highway near Baton Rouge.
+Where: The second unexplained US mass bird death happened in Louisiana where carcasses littered a stretch of highway near Baton Rouge.

 What: 500 birds were discovered dead in Pointe Coupee Parish.